nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### _Adding notes to a group or subgroup_

-Opnes a pop-up a note window to add note to group or subgroup.
+Opens a pop-up a note window to add note to group or subgroup.

 | Format              | Example       | What the example does                                                        |
 |---------------------|---------------|------------------------------------------------------------------------------|